shinokada/ssic/README.md

-# SHC: Svelte Heroicons Creator
+# SIC: Svelte SVG Icon Creator

-This script creates a Svelte-heroicons.
+This script creates a Svelte-heroicons and simpl-icons.

 ## Requirements